veugeni/vnml/README.md

 `vnml b test.vnml -c -r`
 your default browser should open with the menu screen.

-## The Future
+## What's in the Future?

-- A standalone version of the compiler maybe?
+- A standalone version of the compiler, maybe?
 - Video playback?